Ashu11219/Healthy-Laptop-Battery/README.md

    - To stop the script, manually terminate the execution or "Stop" the schedule via Windows Scheduler.

 ## Additional Notes

+- *Automation:*
+  - Instead of Task Scheduler, you can also use 3rd party service managers like NSSM (Non Sucking Service Manager)

 - *Customization:*
   - Modify the script as needed, e.g., adjusting notification timeout, checking frequency, or adding extra functionality.